 For many, sugary foods have been staples since childhood.
-Added sugar sweetens our tea/coffee, dusts our pancakes and, of course, is central to many of the treat foods that we may indulge in.
+Added sugar sweetens your tea/coffee, dusts your pancakes and is central to many treat foods.

-Sugars are a type of carbohydrate found in the foods we consume (the other types are starches and maltodextrins).
-Some sugars in our food occur naturally, some are added.
-The source is important.
-Many foods naturally high in sugar are very nutritious like fruit, milk and yoghurt.
-Unfortunately, food labels don’t tell you whether the sugar they contain are naturally occurring or added, or help you distinguish between the slowly absorbed and the rapidly absorbed sugars either.
+Sugars are a type of carbohydrate found in the foods we consume (the other types of carbohydrates are starches and maltodextrins).
+Some sugars occur naturally in our food and some are added during processing.
+Foods that contain naturally occurring sugars include nutritious foods like fruit, milk, yoghurt and vegetables.
+Foods high in added sugars include processed foods like lollies, soft drinks and baked goods like cakes.
+Unfortunately, most food labels don’t tell you whether the sugar is naturally occurring or added, or help you distinguish between the slowly absorbed and the rapidly absorbed sugars either.

 The main types of sugar are:

 *Rice syrup is a mixture of the sugars glucose and maltose.

 Regardless of the source, sugars are like any other macronutrient in that they get broken down in your digestive tract and are absorbed into your bloodstream.
 They are then converted into their simplest form, glucose, which is used as energy (the main fuel for your brain, nervous system and muscles) or stored as glycogen in your liver and muscles, and when that storage capacity is maxed out excess sugar is stored as fat.

 There is a misconception that all sugars have a high GI.
 In fact, a lot of foods containing naturally occurring sugar have a low GI.
 For example, since fresh fruit contains fibre and dairy foods contains protein, the natural sugars are absorbed more slowly into your bloodstream, creating a slower release of sugar into your bloodstream and longer lasting energy.
 Refined added sugars like sucrose have a medium GI.
 Glucose, maltose and rice syrup all have a high GI.